gmarino2048/AGD_Project/CONTRIBUTING.md

 ## Issues

+### Tag Conventions

+When submitting any kind of issue, it can be difficult to determine who should take the issue on as a task.
+This is why we will add several different tags to our issues so that they can be filtered and assigned more easily.

+**ALL issues must contain AT LEAST ONE tag from the following categories:**

+**Area:** Information about who can fix the bug.
+- Programming
+- Art
+- Audio
+- Unity
+- Other

+**Type:** Information about the request.
+- Bug Report
+- Help Request
+- Feature Suggestion
+- Code Red

+If you're not sure which tags belong, you can add multiple.
+If you're still having issues tagging it, be sure to say so in the comments.

 ### Creating a Bug Report

 When creating a bug report, you should always include an image of the bug in